 Caution: This document contains mixed page sizes (8.5 x 11 or 11 x 17), which may affect printing.
-Please adjust your printer settings according to the size of each page you wish to print.
+Please adjust your printer settings Poweraccording to the size of each page you wish to print. by any means, is strictly prohibited.